OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 This year, we added:

 - YouTube, Twitch & Facebook streaming.
-- Improved the technical quality and polish of our webinars with better cameras, lighting, green screens and more.
+- Improved our webinars' technical quality and polish with better cameras, lighting, green screens, and more.
-- Better presentation quality using [OBS](https://obsproject.com/) and [Restream.io](restream.io/).
+- Better presentation-quality using [OBS](https://obsproject.com/) and [Restream.io](restream.io/).

 ## Top webinars of 2020

-In this section, I'll list out some of my personal favourites and others that Octopods have voted on as their favourites of 2020.
+In this section, I'll list some of my personal favorites and others that Octopods have voted on as their favorites of 2020.

 ### Deploying Microservice containers to Kubernetes